martinpoljak/unified-queues/README.md

     UnifiedQueues::Multi::new UnifiedQueues::Single, ::EM::Wrapper::new(REUQ),  UnifiedQueues::Single, CPriorityQueue

-Well, it creates a unified queue interface from the `CPriorityQueue` library, wraps it to evented interface (converts standard interface to evented one), converts it to the evented unified queue interface again and creates a multiqueue interface from it.
-It may sounds difficulty, but it simply *creates evented unified multiqueue interface from non-evented proprietary library*.
+Well, it creates an unified queue interface from the `CPriorityQueue` library, wraps it to an evented interface (converts standard interface to the evented one), converts it to the evented unified queue interface again and creates a multiqueue interface from it.
+It may sounds difficulty, but it simply *creates an evented unified multiqueue interface from non-evented proprietary library*.
 Cool.

 Contributing
 ------------